zammad/zammad-user-documentation/basics/zammad-glossary.rst

    avatar and a little pen at the bottom of your ticket, it means they are currently editing it.

-   :ref:`Learn more on our following up page <caution-im-working-here>`.
+   Learn more on our :ref:`following up page <caution-im-working-here>`.

 D
 -